soham7222/spotify-api/README.md

 Please follow this [documentation](https://oralytics.com/2022/09/22/running-oracle-database-on-docker-on-apple-m1-chip/) to connect to database after the docker login.

+Also run the content from sql_scripts/create_table.sql in the docker with sql plus to generate the table schema.

 ## Start Db

 Add your own oracle password in the make file to ``ORACLE_PASSWORD`` variable.
 Add the same into ``.envrc`` file in ``DB_PASSWORD`` value